MSPInspire/Workshops/README.md

-# Workshops for MSInspire
+# Workshops for MSInspir

-Welcome to the MSPInspire Workshop repository in which you can find a bunch of workshops which you can use in your own presentations from our awesome contributors!
+Welcome to the MSInspir Workshop repository in which you can find a bunch of workshops which you can use in your own presentations from our awesome contributors!

 ## Who is this for?